American Library Association: History

-Justin Winsor was the first president of the ALA, from 1876 through 1885.
-In 1911, Theresa Elmendorf became the first female president of the ALA.
-An analysis of the writings of the first fifteen women presidents gives more insight into the expanded role of women in the Association.
+In 1911, Theresa Elmendorf became ALA's first woman president.
+An analysis of the writings of the first fifteen women presidents gives more insight into the expanded role of women in the association.

+During World War I the ALA Executive Board initiated by Walter Lewis Brown established the Library War Service Committee to supply books and periodicals to military personnel at home and overseas.
+The American Library in Paris was founded as part of this effort.

-Library activists in the 1930s pressured the American Library Association to be more responsive to issues put forth by young members involved with issues such as peace, segregation, library unions and intellectual freedom.
-In 1931, the Junior Members Round Table (JMRT) was formed to provide a voice for the younger members of the ALA, but much of what they had to say resurfaced in the social responsibility movement to come years later.
-During this period, the first Library Bill of Rights (LBR) was drafted by Forrest Spaulding to set a standard against censorship and was adopted by the ALA in 1939.
-This has been recognized as the moment defining modern librarianship as a profession committed to intellectual freedom and the right to read over government dictates.
-The ALA formed the Staff Organization's Round Table in 1936 and the Library Unions Round Table in 1940.
+In the 1930s, library activists pressured the American Library Association to be more responsive to issues such as peace, segregation, library unions, and intellectual freedom.
+In 1931, the Junior Members Round Table (JMRT) was formed to provide a voice for the younger members of the ALA.

+The first Library Bill of Rights (LBR) was drafted by Forrest Spaulding to set a standard against censorship and was adopted by the ALA in 1939.
+This has been recognized as the moment defining modern librarianship as a profession committed to intellectual freedom and the right to read.

-The ALA appointed a committee to study censorship and recommend policy after the banning of The Grapes of Wrath and the implementation of the LBR.
+ALA appointed a committee to study censorship and recommend policy after the banning of the novel The Grapes of Wrath in Kern County, California and the implementation of the Library Bill of Rights.
 The committee reported in 1940 that intellectual freedom and professionalism were linked and recommended a permanent committee – Committee on Intellectual Freedom.
-The ALA made revisions to strengthen the LBR in June 1948, approved the Statement on Labeling in 1951 to discourage labeling material as subversive, and adopted the Freedom to Read Statement and the Overseas Library Statement in 1953.
+The ALA made revisions to strengthen the Library Bill of Rights in June 1948, approved the Statement on Labeling in 1951 to discourage labeling material as subversive, and adopted the Freedom to Read Statement and the Overseas Library Statement in 1953.

 The ALA has worked throughout its history to define, extend, protect and advocate for equity of access to information.

+In 1945 the ALA established an Office in Washington, D.C. named the National Relations Office under the direction of Paul Howard.

 In 1961, the ALA took a stand regarding service to African Americans and others, advocating for equal library service for all.
-An amendment to the LBR was passed in 1961 that made clear that an individual's library use should not be denied or abridged because of race, religion, national origin, or political views.
+An amendment to the Library Bill of Rights was passed in 1961 that made clear that an individual's library use should not be denied or abridged because of race, religion, national origin, or political views.
 Some communities decided to close their doors rather than desegregate.
 In 1963, the ALA commissioned a study, Access to Public Libraries, which found direct and indirect discrimination in American libraries.